 A: Hunting knives typically fall into 4 categories:

 - The fixed blade which is the most popular kind.

 - The folding knife which can be folded in half and stowed away in a pocket.
 The folding knife typically has few if any superfluous features.

 - The pocket knife which is moving away from strict hunt-related applications and may include things like scissors and files.

-The best way to get the information you need to choose the right hunting knife is to spend some time online reading reviews and guides like this (including the section immediately following this entitled “Things to Look for When Buying a Hunting Knife”).
-In addition you can go to online hunting forums and post questions to get responses or talk to someone at a true sporting goods store (not just a sneaker store) if there is such a shop near where you live.
+A: The best way to get the information you need to choose the right hunting knife is to spend some time online reading reviews and guides like this (including the section titled “Features to Look for in a Hunting Knife”).
+In addition, you can go to online hunting forums and post questions to get responses or talk to someone at a true sporting goods store (not just a sneaker store) if there is such a shop near where you live.